vvmmm/check-last-digit-even/README.md

-# check-last-digit-even
-it check that last digit of number is even or not using TDD(test driven development)
+It is a simple code to check whether a last digit of the number is even or not? using TDD(test driven development)